Intern - IoT in building & power system

 Here’s the right internship opportunity for You!

-Join our research group on Internet of Things located in Princeton, NJ, for a 3 – 6-month internship, and investigate integration patterns for Siemens power systems and building automation controllers with Edge devices and Cloud AI platforms.
+Join our research group on Internet of Things located in Princeton, NJ, for a summer internship starting in May 2019, and investigate integration patterns for Siemens power systems and building automation controllers with Edge devices and Cloud AI platforms.
 During this internship, you will experience the excitement and challenges of industrial research by innovating in ways to connect industrial controllers to open frameworks.
 An internship with Siemens Corporate Technology is a great opportunity for students to gain real world experience in a diverse work environment.

 Our Princeton facility is recognized for providing a stimulating environment for highly talented and self-motivated students.
 You will have the opportunity to test your knowledge in a challenging problem-solving environment.
 You will be encouraged to think out-of-the-box, innovate and find solutions to real-life problems.
 Our team has a strong publication record in leading journals and conferences.